Shubhashish Jha: Early life

-Shubhashish Jha was born on 8th March 1991 in Purnia, Bihar.
+Shubhashish Jha was born on 8th March 1995 in Purnia, Bihar.
 Jha attended Don Bosco, Patna and Delhi Public School, Vasant Kunj, New Delhi.
 Then, he pursued B.Tech in Computer Science and Technology from Manipal Institute of Technology (MIT), Manipal, India.

 Career

 Jha started his acting career as a boxer in Channel V India show Twist Wala Love opposite Twinkle Patel.
 In the same year, he was roped in to play the parallel lead role of Sameer in Zee TV popular show Qubool Hai, for which he was much appreciated.
-In 2017, Jha was roped in to play the parallel lead of Vidhaan Rawat opposite Bhavika Sharma in Jiji Maa and rose to fame with this role.
+In 2017, Jha was roped in to play the parallel lead of Vidhaan Rawat opposite Bhavika Sharma in Jiji Maa and rise to fame with this role.

 Jha was last seen playing the main lead and titular role of Jijaji in SAB TV series Jijaji Chhat Parr Koii Hai opposite Hiba Nawab.
 Jha would also be making his film debut with the upcoming film Hurdang.